|Nykohla Strong||Jeff Arnold|

-It is not currently possible to include images alongside the publications on your staff pages or Public Research Profile; however you can upload a wide variety of supporting documents, web links, DOI's and image files which can be stored in Pure and in AURA
+It is not currently possible to include images or thumbnails, alongside the publications on your staff pages or Public Research Profile; however you can upload a wide variety of supporting documents, web links, DOI's and image files which can be stored in Pure and in AURA

 Once I have entered my publication in Pure, when will it appear on my staff page?